Northrop F-20 Tigershark: F-5

 When John F. Kennedy entered office in 1961, the U.S. Department of Defense was instructed to find an inexpensive fighter aircraft that the United States could offer to its allies through the Mutual Defense Assistance Act.
 A number of designs were studied, including stripped-down versions of the Lockheed F-104 Starfighter and Vought F-8 Crusader, and the newly designed Northrop N-156F.
 On 23 April 1962, the United States Air Force (USAF) informed the United States Secretary of Defense that the N-156F had been selected, under the designation F-5 and given the name "Freedom Fighter."
 847 F-5s of various early marks would be produced.

-As the Mikoyan-Gurevich MiG-21 became more common, the U.S. Air Force initiated the International Fighter Aircraft (IFA) program to provide an equivalent to allies.
-The USAF desired a light weight fighter with competitive performance to the MiG, inexpensive when purchased in large numbers, and with reasonable operating costs for prospective customer nations.
+As the Mikoyan-Gurevich MiG-21 became more common, the USAF initiated the International Fighter Aircraft (IFA) program to provide an equivalent to allies.
+The USAF desired a lightweight fighter with competitive performance to the MiG, inexpensive when purchased in large numbers, and with reasonable operating costs for prospective customer nations.
 Although numerous companies entered designs, Northrop's existing F-5 put them in a leading position.
 They submitted an upgrade, the F-5E Tiger II, with the AN/APQ-153 radar and other changes to allow the AIM-9 Sidewinder missile to be fired from wing-tip rails.
 On 20 November 1970, Northrop's entry was announced as the IFA winner.
 Northrop produced a total of 1,399 F-5E/F Tiger IIs by the time manufacturing ended in 1986.